-Credit card issuer gains 26 percent ROI with automation
+Credit card issuer gains 26 percent ROI with automation framework

 One of the world’s largest credit card issuers works hard to maintain its unparalleled reputation for customer service.
 Paired with that focus is a commitment to providing innovative resources for the many businesses and individuals who use its payment, travel and expense management services.
 As Web 3.0 technologies become more mainstream, increasingly interactive options for transaction services have become an essential part of this industry’s digital offering.